illtellyouwhat/architech-web-astro/docs/CONTENT-LOCK.md

 #### Section Subheadline
 ```
-From process automation to AI-powered decision support to data consolidation—
+From process automation to AI-powered decision support to data consolidationâ€”
 we build systems that save time, reduce errors, and multiply your capacity.
 ```